ValOnCloud404/ValOnCloud404/README.md

 I love building projects that feel hands-on, useful, and beginner-friendly — the kind of projects that help me learn and help other people learn too.

-💭 Basically: my head stays in the clouds, but I’m daydreaming about **PowerShell, Active Directory, Azure, identity, and automation**.
+💭  My head maybe in the clouds, but I’m daydreaming about **PowerShell, Active Directory, Azure, identity, and automation**.

 </td>
 <td width="35%" align="center">